Photo by Christopher Huang.

 Mei R. Fu, an internationally respected nurse scientist whose research is focused on cancer-related symptoms and management of chronic illnesses, has been named to the Barry Family/Goldman Sachs Endowed Chair in Nursing in the Connell School of Nursing.

-Fu is the inaugural holder of the chair, which was established through a gift from Boston College Trustee Steven M. Barry ’85 and family.
+Fu is the inaugural holder of the chair, which was established through a gift from Boston College Trustee Steven M. Barry '85 and Tammy J. Barry '85, MEd '87.
 She is the school’s second endowed professor, following Lelia Holden Carroll Endowed Professor in Nursing Judith Vessey.

 “The Connell School of Nursing continues to be a place where talented individuals can effect change in health care,” said CSON Dean and Professor Susan Gennaro.
 “It’s in this spirit that we’re excited to welcome distinguished nurse researcher Mei R. Fu, PhD, RN, FAAN, as the Barry Family/Goldman Sachs Endowed Professor in Nursing.
 We’re grateful to now have two endowed professorships at the Connell School of Nursing, and it’s because of this generous support that we’re able to attract world-class faculty like Dr. Fu, furthering our mission of educating compassionate nurse leaders who use their knowledge in service of others.”